jembi/JeMPI/documentation/ui-user-guide.md

 **View Patient Interactions and Audit Trail**

 The golden record and the interactions are clickable.
-- When the Golden record is selected, the full audit trail for the patient is displayed i.e. all the events  that occurred on each interaction are displayed.
+- When the Golden record is selected, the full audit trail for the patient is displayed, i.e., all the events that occurred on each interaction are displayed.
 - When the Interaction is selected, the audit trail displays the event for that interaction only (refer to screenshot below).

 ![ Browse - Patient Interaction details with Audit Trail](.gitbook/assets/43.png)